 The key difference between the more familiar taco and a burrito is the quantity and size.
 Tacos are small and open, and you might need 3 or 4 to satisfy your appetite.
 A burrito, on the other hand, has a larger tortilla and a variety of fillings.
 Certainly, a single one would make up a meal.
 They are made with flour tortillas as a corn one would break with that size of tortilla.
 The ends of the tortilla are folded in and then it’s rolled closed.
 Inside you will often find meat along with rice and beans for a hefty all in one meal.

 What’s In Burritos?

-A soft flour tortilla in the form of our Soft Wheat Street Taco would typically be used so that one can easily wrap it up.
+A soft flour tortilla in the form of our Burrito Wraps would typically be used so that one can easily wrap it up.
 Without the tortilla, it just isn’t the same dish!

 Chicken or Beef tend to be the most popular ingredients.
 However, you can really add anything!
 We have recipes that include chorizo or pulled pork.
 Our Vegan Burrito or Refried Bean Burrito are delicious alternatives if you are looking for something meat free.

 Black beans and Pinto beans are most often used.
 Try our Pinto Refried Beans in yours, for the most traditional option.
 The beans add weight and substance, as well as protein, so if you want something meat free then look no further!

 One of the best parts!
 This is very versatile, so could consist of one of our salsas, our Jalapeño & Pineapple, or something homemade.
 It is not a must, to have a salsa, but it does add that extra added bit of kick to an otherwise still delicious burrito!

 Where Did Burritos Originate?